CamWheeler135/CS50_Final_Project/README.md

 - bandit_algos.py - The code for each of the multi-armed bandit algorithms.
 - plotting.py - Code for all the plots you can make.

-Once this project is complete, feel free to clone the repo and have a play around with the code, I will also include my references with links to their blogs/code at the bottom of the file.
-Jump straight there to see my inspiration.
+Once this project is complete, feel free to clone the repo and have a play around with the code, I will also include my references with links to their blogs/code at the bottom of this file.

 ---